 Who is Lifeline for?

 Lifeline targets all who are suffering from any mental condition.
+As well as any concerned family members, friends and relatives who are concerned about the wellbeing of a loved one.

 Is there a cost to use Lifeline?